canonical/snapd/README.md

 To build, once the sources are available and `GOPATH` is set, you can just run

-    go build -o /tmp/snappy github.com/ubuntu-core/snappy/cmd/snappy
+    go build -o /tmp/snap github.com/ubuntu-core/snappy/cmd/snap

-to get the `snappy` binary in /tmp (or without -o to get it in the current working directory).
+to get the `snap` binary in /tmp (or without -o to get it in the current working directory).
 Alternatively:

     go install github.com/ubuntu-core/snappy/...